hitechparadigm/team_project/README.md

 ## Project #1: Impact of Minimum Wage Changes on Unemployment Rates in Canada
 ### Executive Summary

-This project presents findings from an extensive analysis exploring the impact of minimum wage changes on unemployment rates across Canadian provinces :canada:.
+This project presents findings from an extensive analysis exploring the impact of minimum wage changes on unemployment rates across Canadian provinces in 1976-2024.
 Leveraging datasets from [Statistics Canada](./data/raw/unemployment_rates_data.csv) and the [Government of Canada](./data/raw/minimum_wage_data.csv), the team conducted thorough data analysis and regression modeling to investigate the relationships between minimum wage adjustments and unemployment dynamics.
 Key findings reveal significant variations across provinces, underscoring the influence of regional economic contexts on policy outcomes.
 These insights are vital for informing stakeholders about the implications of minimum wage policies on labor market dynamics.

 ### Project Overview